• Skip to primary navigation

 Ratchet Clip

-Who thought of switching laces with clip in a skate?
+Who thought of switching laces with a clip in a skate?
 Well, Bauer did.
 They replaced the laces with a traditional plastic ratchet clip.

 Does the clip help?
 Definitely, yes.
 Kids are impatient.
 They want everything to be faster and quicker.
 The buckle made it faster to put on the boot.
-Additionally, toddlers can tie up the boot with the clip of their own.
+Additionally, toddlers can tie up the boot with a clip of their own.

 Not for Figure Skating!!